7af03dec0b/prometheus_in_docker/README.md

 # prometheus\_in\_docker

+## Prerequisites
+To try and use local docker prometheus setup on MacOS or Windows, you have to install Docker Desktop from https://docs.docker.com/get-started/ If you want to install individual componenets, then Docker CE and docker-compose are the prerequisites.

 ## Developing prometheus rules in docker
 Simply execute `./docker.sh` and you'll get following setup:
 * prometheus, reachable on port 9090, with configuration under `./prometheus/etc`